aimagelab/mammoth-lite/README.md

-# 🦣 Mammoth Lite - A *liter* Framework for Continual Learning
+# 🦣 Mammoth Lite - A *lightweight* Framework for Continual Learning

 Mammoth Lite is a lightweight and simplified version of the [Mammoth](https://github.com/aimagelab/mammoth) framework for continual learning research.
 This version prioritizes ease of use and minimal dependencies while maintaining the core functionality for developing and testing continual learning algorithms.